-2020 Small Business Profiles for Congressional Districts
+2020 Small Business Profiles for the Congressional Districts

 The Office of Advocacy is pleased to continue its Small Business Profiles for the Congressional Districts series.
 The congressional district profiles are part of Advocacy’s state profile series, which provides user-friendly snapshots of national, state, and congressional district small business statistics.